codarth/OcclusionalTask/README.md

 - To throw the ball (or anything else you can hold) hold the Throw (X) button for a second.
 Upon release of the button the object will be thrown.

 Hint: The coin will always reappear somewhere.
 Check the floor.
+Caution: Balls that role down the ramp will be deleted if not caught (hence the hand cart).

 ---